TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ### 3.7 Booking

 A Booking is a fully self-contained record.
-It stores the actual agreed time explicitly, independently of the resource's current Slot Template.
+It stores the actual agreed time explicitly, independently of the resource's current Weekly Opening.
 This means:

-- If the Slot Template changes after a booking is made, existing bookings are unaffected.
+- If the Weekly Opening changes after a booking is made, existing bookings are unaffected.
 - Volunteers can create bookings that do not correspond to any slot in the template (e.g. exceptional one-off reservations).